-Interface to an ESTAE/ESTAI Exit: Prior to going to an ESTAE/ESTAI recovery routine, RTM attempts to obtain and initialize a work area which contains information about the error.
-This work area is called the system diagnostic work area (SDWA) and is 512 bytes long.
+Interface to an ESTAE/ESTAI Exit: Before going to an ESTAE/ESTAI recovery routine, RTM attempts to obtain and initialize a work area that contains information about the error.
+This work area is the system diagnostic work area (SDWA) and is 512 bytes long.
 The first word of the SDWA contains the address of the parameter list specified on the ESTAE macro instruction or the ESTAI parameter of the ATTACH macro instruction.